KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 1. carry this correction into the main `unfolding_2017` workflow;
 2. enable full systematic variations in the same corrected phase space;
 3. test a stability-first MET-dependent fake model in the validation scripts, starting with coarser `TauPt` bins or a prong-dependent treatment in the upper-MET control slice;
-4. update the thesis unfolding chapter to describe the nonfiducial signal correction, split-sample closure validation, and fake-estimate diagnostics.
+4. update the thesis unfolding chapter to describe the nonfiducial signal correction, split-sample closure validation, and fake-estimate diagnostics, making clear which studies are validation-only scripts rather than part of the central production runner.

 The current result is strong enough to support moving forward with the corrected unfolding implementation, but not yet strong enough to claim that the unfolded data/MC normalisation tension is understood.